DanHefrman/test/Resource-Hub-Mark_II/Content/week-4/W4D3/EOD/endOfDay.md

 Add $1.00

 ------------------------------------------------------------------------

 LO \#3
 ------

-Write JavaScript that will change the background color of the page five seconds after a page loads unless the value for an input field is equal to “STOP”.
+Write JavaScript that will change the background color of the page five seconds after a page loads unless the value for an input field is equal to "STOP".

 ------------------------------------------------------------------------